jshaffstall/PyPhysicsSandbox/README.md

 ## Motivation

-The Calico IDE had a nice physics simulation built into it I used for a lab in my introductory programming classes.
-Students wanted to use features that were reasonable to think about in a physics simulation (joints and pins, for example), but were not exposed by Calico.
-This wrapper keeps the simplicity of the Calico physics API but exposes more advanced tools.
+My introductory programming students love writing physics simulations, but the previous physics engine we used did not expose enough features (pins and motors, for example) to be interesting enough to more advanced students.
+PyPhysicsSandbox retains the simplicity needed for intro programming students, but exposes more advanced tools.

 Also, being IDE agnostic, this library can be used with your favorite IDE.